Tofu scrambled eggs. Welcome to the revolution my friends!

 Need I say more?

-But I totally get it if you want to skip the science-y stuff–just head to the end of the page for the delicious printable recipe!
+But I totally get it if you want to skip the science-y stuff–just head to the end of the page for the delicious printable recipe and how-to video!

 Or answer this question instead: